Note: This post was updated May 2018.

 Pick your best method for getting rid of your dog poop today.
 You could be saving your waterways and your sanity.

-Note: Some of the links are affiliate links which means I’ll earn a small commission if you make a purchase after clicking the link.
+Note: Some of the links are affiliate links which means I’ll earn a few cents if you buy something after clicking the link.
 I only recommend products I have or would be willing to use myself.
 Thank you for your support.